 Ceramic has been used in medical prostheses for decades, with no reports of allergic reactions.
 There is also no risk of interaction between ceramic prostheses and any pre-existing metal prostheses the patient may have.
 Furthermore, ceramic prostheses are tissue-friendly, which means that the gum at the edge of the prosthesis will not recede as quickly as with other types of material.

 Interested in having a fully ceramic dental prosthesis fitted?
-Get in touch with the experts at Dentaprime F3T Dental Clinic in Stratford, London today!
+Get in touch with the specialists at Dentaprime Dental Clinic today!

 *Chronic teeth grinders are the only group of patients advised to avoid fully ceramic prostheses